msavoury-carecloud/deepstream.io-website/src/docs/client-js/datasync-client-record/readme.md

 <br/>
 {{#infobox "info"}}
-<br/>The callback will be called for all matching subscriptions that already exist at the time its registered.
+- The callback will be called for all matching subscriptions that already exist at the time its registered.
 {{/infobox}}

 ### client.record.unlisten(pattern)